Most Forgiving Putters In 2026 Tested And Reviewed

 What does a forgiving putter mean?

 In general, a forgiving putter means the ability of the face to resist twisting during the stroke and to resist being swung off of the pendulum arc that it starts on.
-Physically, both of these are dictated by MOI or moment of inertia, which corresponds to the weight (and therefore size) of the putter head.
+Physically, both of these are dictated by MOI or moment of inertia, which corresponds to the weight (and therefore size) of the putter.

 It’s almost possible to make the blanket statement that bigger is more forgiving.
 These putters also tend to create more consistency off the face since the distribution of the mass makes it less likely for an off-center strike to start on a bad line.